 Anoikis is a specific form of programmed cell death induced by the loss of cellular exposure to the extracellular matrix, which plays a key role in the maintenance of tissue homeostasis9.
-However, tumor cells have the ability to evade cell death and usually show resistance to anoikis, with tumor progression and metastatic spread of cancer cells10.
-More and more studies confirm the involvement of anoikis in NSCLC biological processes: Liu et al. 11 showed that silencing Zic family member 2 (ZIC2) could downregulate the migration, invasion and anoikis resistance ability of NSCLC cells by inhibiting Src/FAK signaling; McCarroll et al.12 found that βIII-tubulin induced NSCLC development and anoikis resistance through the PTEN/AKT signaling axis; Jang et al.13 demonstrated that knockdown of FAM188B downregulated the activity of various signaling pathways involved in anti-anoikis in the downstream of EGFR (epidermal growth factor receptor), sensitizing NSCLC cells to anoikis and inhibiting tumor metastasis.
+However, tumor cells have the ability to evade cell death and are usually resistant to anoikis, with tumor progression and the metastatic spread of cancer cells10.
+An increasing number of studies have confirmed the involvement of anoikis in NSCLC-related biological processes: Liu et al. 11 showed that silencing Zic family member 2 (ZIC2) could decrease the migration, invasion and anoikis resistance ability of NSCLC cells by inhibiting Src/FAK signaling; McCarroll et al.12 found that βIII-tubulin induced NSCLC development and anoikis resistance through the PTEN/AKT signaling axis; and Jang et al.13 demonstrated that knockdown of FAM188B decreased the activity of various signaling pathways involved in antianoikis effects downstream of EGFR (epidermal growth factor receptor), sensitizing NSCLC cells to anoikis and inhibiting tumor metastasis.
 It is evident that anoikis resistance is regulated by multiple signaling pathways in NSCLC cells.
-And several studies have shown that the main pathways of β-elemene anti-NSCLC include AMPK/MAPK, PI3K/AKT/mTOR and FAK-Src, etc6,8,14.
-It is thus evident that β-elemene may exert anti-NSCLC effects by participating in the regulation of anoikis-related pathways, and that the targets of β-elemene may be the key role genes in the anoikis process.
+Several studies have shown that the main pathways associated with the anti-NSCLC effects of β-elemene include the AMPK/MAPK, PI3K/AKT/mTOR and FAK-Src pathways6,8,14.
+It is thus evident that β-elemene may exert anti-NSCLC effects by participating in the regulation of anoikis-related pathways, and that the targets of β-elemene may play key roles in the anoikis process.

-Non-coding RNAs (ncRNAs) are unique RNA transcripts that are widely found in eukaryotes, and a variety of ncRNAs, including long noncoding RNAs (lncRNAs), microRNAs (miRNAs), circular RNAs (circRNAs), etc., are oncogenic drivers and tumor suppressors of major tumors15.
-Extensive interactions also exist between ncRNAs, with lncRNAs usually act as specific competing endogenous RNA (ceRNA), competing for complementary miRNAs binding sites to influence and regulate the expression of cancer target genes16,17.
+Noncoding RNAs (ncRNAs) are unique RNA transcripts that are widely found in eukaryotes, and a variety of ncRNAs, including long noncoding RNAs (lncRNAs), microRNAs (miRNAs), and circular RNAs (circRNAs), are oncogenic drivers and tumor suppressors of major cancers15.
+Extensive interactions between ncRNAs also occur, with lncRNAs usually acting as specific competing endogenous RNAs (ceRNAs), competing for complementary miRNA binding sites and influencing and regulating the expression of cancer target genes16,17.
 A variety of ncRNAs have been found to play key roles in NSCLC and can influence NSCLC development through various mechanisms18-20.
-In particular, anoikis-associated ncRNAs have been shown to be a key marker for tumor metastasis and progression, including breast cancer21, hepatocellular carcinoma 22, and prostate cancer23.
-The latest research shows that lncRNA-miRNA interactions are successfully predicted based on multiple network algorithms, providing novel and valuable insights into ncRNA prediction ofthe prognosis of NSCLC patients.
-However, studies involving the regulatory relationship of anoikis-related ncRNAs in NSCLC have been less frequently reported.
-Also, it is not yet known whether the target of β-elemene interacts with anoikis-related ncRNAs.
-Thus, elucidating their roles ingold NSCLC may improve our understanding of the mechanism of action of β-elemene on anoikis, as well as new therapeutic strategies against NSCLC.
+In particular, anoikis-associated ncRNAs have been shown to be key markers for tumor metastasis and progression, including for breast cancer21, hepatocellular carcinoma 22, and prostate cancer23.
+The latest research shows that lncRNA-miRNA interactions can be successfully predicted via multiple network algorithms, providing novel and important insights into the value of ncRNAs for predicting the prognosis of NSCLC.
+However, studies involving the regulatory roles of anoikis-related ncRNAs in NSCLC have been less frequently reported.
+Additionally, it is not yet known whether the target of β-elemene interacts with anoikis-related ncRNAs.
+Thus, elucidating the roles of anoikis-related ncRNAs ingold NSCLC may improve our understanding of the mechanism by which β-elemene affects anoikis, as well as reveal new therapeutic strategies for NSCLC.

-In this study, we explored the molecular expression pattern of anoikis prognostic factor in NSCLC patients by mining thethe Cancer Genome Atlas (TCGA) database, and investigated the biological function and prognostic significance of this molecular clusters.
-In addition, by constructing the lncRNA-miRNA-mRNA network of anoikis and β-elemene targets, the regulatory relationship of anoikis-associated ncRNAs on β-elemene targets was clarified.
-Finally, potential targets were obtained by constructing a prognostic regression model, and binding stability was evaluated for targets and β-elemene through molecular docking, providing a theoretical basis and new possibilities for the diagnosis and treatment of NSCLC.
+In this study, we explored the expression pattern of anoikis-related prognostic factors in NSCLC patients by mining data from the Cancer Genome Atlas (TCGA) database and investigated the biological functions and prognostic significance of these molecular clusters.
+In addition, by constructing a lncRNA‒miRNA-mRNA network of anoikis- and β-elemene-related targets, the regulatory effects of anoikis-associated ncRNAs on β-elemene targets were clarified.
+Finally, potential targets were obtained by constructing a prognostic regression model, and the binding stability of the targets and β-elemene was evaluated through molecular docking, providing a theoretical basis and new possibilities for the diagnosis and treatment of NSCLC.